Connector Risk Mitigations

 - Managing "Payment Bandwidth" - Connectors should monitor the percentage of their total liquidity that is on hold at any given time for a given peer, customer, or destination prefix and may reject incoming payment requests if that party exceeds their allocated "payment bandwidth".
 Connectors may allocate less bandwidth to unknown or untrustworthy senders or receivers.
 Note that ILP Packets contain the destination account but not the source account, so connectors should apply this logic to the immediate peer or customer that they receive the payments from and possibly the destination account or prefix.

-- Preferring Smaller Payments - Smaller payments place a smaller percentage of the connector's liquidity on hold and thus each one carries less risk that the payment being prepared and then failing would create significant opportunity cost
+- Preferring Smaller Payments - Smaller payments place a smaller percentage of the connector's liquidity on hold and thus each one carries less risk that the payment being prepared and then failing would create significant opportunity cost - in ILPv4, this is the default.

-- Blacklisting Senders and Receivers - Connectors may refuse to facilitate payments from certain sources or to certain destinations if their rate of failed payments is unusually high
+- Blacklisting Senders and Receivers - Connectors may refuse to facilitate payments from certain sources or to certain destinations if their rate of failed payments is unusually high.

 Exchange Rate Volatility

 Once connectors prepare their outgoing transfers, they are committed to the payment even if the exchange rate between the assets fluctuates.
+The support of low-value packets allows for connectors to do exchange rates on a very fine-grained basis.
+Additionally, by having shorter timeouts for the prepare packets connectors are limiting their risk of being taken advantage from by the free option problem.